dargstack/dargstack_template/README.md

 ## Skeleton

+The essential idea of this template.
-Read the full skeleton's specification at [./skeleton/README.md](./skeleton/README.md).
+Read the full and detailed skeleton's specification at [./skeleton/README.md](./skeleton/README.md).

 ## Configuration